 - Fighting against stigma

-- Access to mobility: we provide access to prosthetics or other mobility devices (crutches, wheelchairs), surgeries and aftercare to ensure comfortable use.
-We are committed to providing medical support to each individual child until it stops growing.
+- Access to mobility: we provided access to prosthetics or other mobility devices (crutches, wheelchairs), surgeries and aftercare to ensure comfortable use.
+We provided medical support to each individual child until it stops growing.

-- Access to education: we support the integration of child amputees into schools, by paying for school fees and associated costs (books, uniforms) for one year, before enrolling families in the Family Business Scheme.
-We ensure admission in suitable institutions, from nursery school to university level.
+- Access to education: we supported the integration of child amputees into schools, by paying for school fees and associated costs (books, uniforms) for one year, before enrolling families in the Family Business Scheme.
+We ensured admission in suitable institutions, from nursery school to university level.
 Additionally, some students are enrolled in skills training courses, ranging from IT studies to vocational training as electricians and tailors.

 Who?
 In June 2012, the project began with 66 child amputees.
-The project was first extended to a total of 100 beneficiaries in November 2012 and then to the current total of 147 in May 2014.
+The project was first extended to a total of 100 beneficiaries in November 2012 and then to a total of 147 in May 2014.
 This project has now come to and end and we are currently investigating a new partnership in Sierra Leone.

 Where?
-We work across four main locations, Freetown, the capital of Sierra Leone, and Makeni, Bo and Kono.
+We worked across four main locations, Freetown, the capital of Sierra Leone, and Makeni, Bo and Kono.

 What?
 Responding to the medical, educational and psychosocial needs of child amputees